PopFlamingo/OneAxisGeometryReader/README.md

 With this code, you will get the right result:
 ![The right result](https://raw.githubusercontent.com/adtrevor/OneAxisGeometryReader/master/readme_ressources/horizontalgeometryreader.png)

+You can also use `VGeometryReader` for a vertical geometry reader.

 ## State of this package
 This is an experimental package that may break in the future when the internals of SwiftUI evolve.